 While each skill isn't full developed in this fan-made skill tree, the one we can see allows the user to effectively go invisible by blending into their environment like a chameleon.
 I certainly hope Hogwarts Legacy has a complex skill tree, as it will allow for players to have a more personal attachment to their character.

 Sony hosted a State of Play on March 17 focusing on Hogwarts Legacy, showcasing a ton of new footage.
 We saw character creation and how players will be sorted into a specific house.
+You can even link your Hogwarts Legacy account to your Harry Potter Fan Club account to get sorted before the game even launches.
 Players will need to attend classes, like charms, herbology, defense against the dark arts and more.

 Players will get the chance to explore the castle of Hogwarts outside of classes as well.
 And the trailer promises giving us access to iconic locations that we've never gotten to see before.